-The text, Curves and Surfaces (second edition) by Sebastian Montiel and Antonio Ros, originally published in Spanish, is appealing because of its emphasis on natural, global geometric results (especially variational problems, leading to the theory of minimal and constant mean curvature surfaces, to which UMass mathematicians have made important contributions).
-We'll draw upon many topics covered in the text, but not follow it slavishly, and also introduce some topics not covered in the text (especially the calculus of differential forms and its application to the intrinisc geometry of surfaces, nicely treated in Barrett O'Neill's classic Elementary Differential Geometry).
+The text, Curves and Surfaces (second edition) by Sebastian Montiel and Antonio Ros, originally published in Spanish, is appealing because of its emphasis on natural, global geometric results (especially variational problems, leading to the theory of minimal and constant mean curvature surfaces, to which UMass mathematicians have made contributions).
+We'll draw upon topics covered in the text, but not follow it slavishly, and also introduce topics not covered in the text like the calculus of differential forms and its application to the intrinisc geometry of surfaces, nicely treated in Barrett O'Neill's classic Elementary Differential Geometry, and perhaps some from Manfredo do Carmo's Differential Geometry of Curves and Surfaces.

-On my webpage www.gang.umass.edu/~kusner/class/563hw you can find an outline and schedule of topics (updated weekly), problems to think about or turn in, hints for these problems, and commentary on the cosmic significance of what we are doing.
-(Last time I taught 563H, we met Tuesdays and Thursdays, so you'll witness the process of morphing the schedule.)
+On my webpage www.gang.umass.edu/~kusner/class/563hw [this is being updated as the semester progresses] you can find an outline and schedule of topics (updated weekly), problems to think about or turn in, hints for these problems, and commentary on the cosmic significance of what we are doing.

 Class attendance is expected.
-Besides the value of class participation, there may be a few in-class activities from time to time which you won't want to miss!
+Besides the value of class participation, there may be a few in-class activities which you won't want to miss!

-Homework will be collected bi-weekly, graded and discussed with you individually.
+Homework will be collected weekly, graded and discussed with you individually.
 There will also be an opportunity for a research project with an oral presentation in late April, and a comprehensive (take-home) final in May, which I will expect you to submit electronically as a .pdf file, preferably prepared using mathematical typesetting software (like a flavor of TeX).